CSC207-UofT/course-project-sports-agents/phase1/design_document.md

 in how they implement the execution of their respective commands and what kind of arguments they use.
 Additionally, this ensures we follow the Interface Segregation Principle, since we make sure that the client only implements the methods it needs.

+Likewise, the `DataContainer` interface only requires its classes to implement two methods, meaning that the subclasses have flexibility in how they can store the data and how they can retrieve it from their respective sources.

 Dependency Inversion Principle: When accessing data, our use cases use objects, which are dependent on the `DataContainer` interface, instead of